Contrasting Oscar Health (OSCR) and Its Competitors

 |$2.57 billion

-Oscar Health’s competitors have higher revenue and earnings than Oscar Health.
-Oscar Health is trading at a lower price-to-earnings ratio than its competitors, indicating that it is currently more affordable than other companies in its industry.
+Oscar Health’s rivals have higher revenue and earnings than Oscar Health.
+Oscar Health is trading at a lower price-to-earnings ratio than its rivals, indicating that it is currently more affordable than other companies in its industry.

 Summary

-Oscar Health competitors beat Oscar Health on 10 of the 12 factors compared.
+Oscar Health rivals beat Oscar Health on 10 of the 12 factors compared.

 Oscar Health, Inc. provides health insurance products and services in the United States.
 The company offers Individual & Family, Small Group, and Medicare Advantage plans, as well as +Oscar, a technology driven platform designed to help providers and payor clients to engage with members and patients.
 It also provides reinsurance products.
 The company was formerly known as Mulberry Health Inc. and changed its name to Oscar Health, Inc. in January 2021.
 Oscar Health, Inc. was incorporated in 2012 and is headquartered in New York, New York.